State Archives Collection

 Criminal court records index 1788-1833

-This is a valuable resource relating to the New South Wales colonial justice system and will be of benefit to those of you researching criminals, convicts and crimes committed during the early years of the Colony
+A valuable resource relating to the NSW colonial justice system and for research into criminals, convicts and crimes during the early years of the Colony

 Criminal depositions (Deposition Books) index